ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 are cloned, i.e., changing the Priority on one Connection in a Connection Group does not change it on the other Connections in the same Connection Group.
 No guarantees of a specific behavior regarding Connection Priority are given;
-a Transport Services system may ignore this property.
+a Transport Services system could ignore this property.
 See {{priority-in-taps}} for more details.

 ### Timeout for Aborting Connection {#conn-timeout}